thomasjlee/otr_node_thomas_lee/README.md

 }
 ```
 - The `records` array may also consist of strings with pipe "|" or space delimited fields, but must be consistent per request.
-- Responses to all POST and GET requests will similarly consist of a "records" key, with an array of JSON representing User records.
+- Responses to all POST and GET requests consist of a `status` and `data` object containing a `records` key.